Grey Alien Games

 In 2021, Grey Alien Games collaborated with Dejobaan Games on T-Minus 30, a fast-paced city builder for PC.
 It also launched historical casual card title Regency Solitaire on the Nintendo Switch.
 Helen Carmichael also collaborated on narrative for Foxy Voxel for its early access game, Going Medieval.

-The company is currently working on a city builder game.
+As of 2025, the company is working with Night Signal Entertainment on Forbidden Solitaire, a horror solitaire game.